MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway-content.md

 1. The client starts the connection to the public IP address of the Azure Firewall:
    - Source IP address: ClientPIP
    - Destination IP address: AzFWPIP
 2. The Azure Firewall DNATs the web port, usually TCP 443, to the private IP address of the Application Gateway instance.
 Azure Firewall also SNATs when doing DNAT.
-For more information, see [Azure Firewall known issues](azfw-issues]:
+For more information, see [Azure Firewall known issues](azfw-issues):
    - Source IP address: 192.168.100.7 (the private IP address of the Azure Firewall instance)
    - Destination IP address: 192.168.200.4
 3. The Application Gateway establishes a new session between the instance handling the connection and one of the backend servers.
 The original IP address of the client isn't in the packet: